 many other creatures and life forms with whom we share the planet, and more.
 What discoveries and creations might result, for example, from explorations of the intersections between AI and humans, art and technology, biogenetics and human identity, capitalism and nature, the unconscious and conscious mind, among other kinds of inquiry?

 In 2020, the World Economic Forum upgraded Creativity from 10th to 3rd on its list of Top 10 skills that will be necessary in the future workforce, with Complex Problem

 Solving topping their chart.
 For the upcoming 2021-2022 academic year, SPACE invites Dawson students, faculty, staff, alumni and members of the broader community from across the disciplines to creatively explore the complex nature of INTERSECTIONS by participating in SPACE activities––from attending workshops and events to publishing work on our website to taking part in collaborations and integrated projects to fulfilling the requirements of the new SPACE: Arts and Sciences Certificate––and in the process helping each other to consider the “conceptual limitations of . . . single-issue analyses” and the need for us to reflect on the dynamic intersections that crisscross,

 Above: detail of poster design by Evy Voyatzis, Illustration student, Dawson College.

-If you wish to get involved with the SPACE web magazine or events, contact the SPACE coordinators:
+If you wish to get involved with the SPACE web magazine or events, please contact one of the SPACE coordinators or fellows: